Laganja Estranja: Music

 In 2014, Laganja contributed vocals to a cover of RuPaul's "Jealous of My Boogie", for the album RuPaul Presents: The CoverGurlz.
 Throughout 2014, Laganja was featured on three singles, contributing a rap verse to each song.
 In 2015, she released her debut single as a lead artist, titled "Legs", which featured American rapper Rye Rye.
 In June 2015, "Legs" was rated as the third best song by a RuPaul's Drag Race contestant by Pitchfork Media.
 In June 2015, Laganja was featured on fellow RuPaul's Drag Race star, Alaska Thunderfuck's debut album, Anus, on the track "Gimme All Your Money".

 In 2016, she released both her third single "Tease 4U" and a Christmas Album with the Haus of Edwards.
 Her single on the album is entitled "Green XXXmas," and the video featured exotic dancer Candace Cane.
 In September 2018, she released her fourth single "Look At Me" featuring J. Tyler, and an accompanying video.
 The video took a stance against arrests for marijuana possession.
 In November 2018, she released a lyric video for her fifth single "Smoke Break".

 Cannabis advocacy

 As a cannabis rights activist, Laganja has hosted conversations on cannabis legalization at Trinity College in Dublin, Ireland, and at Impulse in San Francisco.
-She has also been featured twice in High Times Magazine as well as on the cover of Dope Magazine, making her the first LGBTQ+ advocate on the cover of a cannabis magazine.
+She has also been featured in High Times magazine and on the cover of Dope Magazine.
 In 2014, Laganja launched a collection of marijuana-themed merchandise including a jewelry line named Laganja Estranja Is My Enemy.
 Laganja has also collaborated with Blunted Objects on a marijuana-themed statement necklace.

-In September 2018, Laganja was interviewed by Civilized Magazine about her music video for Look at Me that “slammed” the war on drugs.
-The interview by Civilized — a magazine reported to be for the millions of adults who choose to enjoy cannabis recreationally — covered a number of aspects behind the imagery of Laganja's music video.
-Leafly, the world's largest cannabis information site, featured Laganja on its in-house podcast in January 2019.
-The podcast, The Hash, explored, alongside Laganja, topics like homophobia in the cannabis industry and what it's like to often be the only queer person in a room.
+In September 2018, Laganja was interviewed by Civilized magazine about her music video for Look at Me that "slammed" the war on drugs.
+In January 2019, Laganja was featured on the podcast of cannabis information site Leafly.

-The Laganja Estranja lifestyle brand includes a collaboration preroll joint with San Francisco's The Hepburns, called "LAhepburns."
-Laganja also partnered with FRUIT SLABS, a company making cannabis infused, vegan, real-fruit squares for their 2019 PRIDE collection.
-Laganja worked with FRUIT SLABS to create a one-of-a-kind flavor to be offered for a limited time.
+The Laganja Estranja lifestyle brand includes a collaboration pre-rolled joint with San Francisco's The Hepburns, called "LAhepburns."
+Laganja also partnered with Fruit Slabs to create a cannabis edible for its 2019 pride collection.